Research - Department of Clinical and Molecular Medicine

 Department of Clinical and Molecular Medicine (IKOM) has a broad range of research activities.
 Broadly, these include basic, clinical and palliative cancer research, immunology and mechanisms of infection, population-based studies of human disease, as well as research within some aspects of internal medicine.

-The close cooperation between Trondheim University Hospital and the basic research groups greatly facilitate translational research, a major priority in the department.
+The close cooperation between St. Olavs hospital and the basic research groups greatly facilitate translational research.
+This cooperation is a major priority for the Department.

 Trondheim, Øya, Erling Skjalgsons gate 1, Laboratoriesenteret 5. floor